h33raj/SKF-Code-Examples/flask/46-code_example--RFD_and_file_download_injection_prevention--.md

 		proceed = True

-		response = Response(open(app.config['UPLOAD_FOLDER'] + filename).read())

 		"""
 		For the sake of example we only allow the users to download their own files by identifier based sql query's.
 As you can see we select the filename by its id. in this case we prevent direct userinput into the disposition header.
 		"""

 		if inputValidation(fileId, "numeric", "validate was false", "HIGH", 3) == False: